 M – Measurable: How much do I need to put aside to reach my goals?
 Example – $2,000 lump-sum payments per month for 12 months.

 A – Attainable: Is it possible for me to achieve this goal?
 How?
 This is up to you and whether you are willing to pay the price to attain your dreams or goals.

-Example – You can save an additional $800 per month by cooking at home and packing your lunch, carpooling to work, cutting your own hair, paying lower bank fees, cutting your utility bills, quitting smoking, and more.
-You can also make an extra $500 per month by renting out your car, dog sitting, flipping items, using cash back apps, and more.
+Example – You can save an additional $800 per month by cooking at home and packing your lunch, carpooling to work, cutting your hair, paying lower bank fees, cutting your utility bills, quitting smoking, and more.

 R – Realistic/Relevant: How important is achieving this goal to you?
 Why is it important to you?
 For example, so you can have more money to put towards your retirement savings.

 T – Time-Bound (Timely): When will your goal be achieved?
 One, Two, Three months?
 1 year?
-A long term goal may comprise of several shorter-term milestones to keep you on track.
+A long-term goal may consist of several shorter-term milestones to keep you on track.

 Budget: A mathematical confirmation of your suspicions. – A.A.
 Latimer

 You need a budget to tell you where your money comes from and where it goes.
 While creating a financial goal is great, you won’t accomplish anything if you do not have money left at the end of each month.

 Take a close look at your income and expenses to determine if you have enough money left at the end of the month.
-If you do not, it is time to cut your expenses and also find ways to increase your income.
+If you do not, it is time to cut your expenses and find ways to increase your income.
 For example, by starting a blog that makes money.

 3. Pay Off High-Interest Debt